 - Please visit the CTE Application Website for dates and other important information.

 - The minimum requirement is a 2.5 GPA, no more than 10 unexcused absences, discipline including current and prior school year: no "major" referrals and no more than 4 out-of-school suspension days.

 - Essay Required: All high school applicants will answer one short answer response prompt (300 words or less): "Describe in detail something you are passionate about or something that motivates you."

 What Will I Learn?

 As a cadet of Chief Smiths, you will learn the necessary skills to be efficient in fire, EMS, and communications because "one day someone's life may depend on them."

 CTE Curriculum Tracts

-Each CTE Tract consists of three elective courses.
-The Academy of Fire & EMS offers two CTE tracts.
-Completion of both tracts is required with few exceptions.
-Both tracts have potential for earning industry certifications if students prove proficiency.
+The Academy of Fire & EMS offers three CTE tracts; Firefighting, Emergency Medical Responder (EMR), and Public Safety Telecommunicator.
+Completion of the Firefighting and EMR tracts is required with few exceptions.
+All three tracts have the potential for earning industry certifications if students prove proficiency.